In a mental health crisis? Call or text 988. Emergency: 911.

 There is no universal best treatment.
 The recommendation depends on:

 • What you have already tried.
 Which antidepressants, at what dose, for how long, with what response.
 Which therapy modalities, with what outcome.
-Whether you have had TMS, ketamine, or other neuromodulation before, and how it went.
+Whether you have had TMS or other neuromodulation before, and how it went.

 • The clinical picture now.
 Symptom severity, functional impact, safety considerations, co-occurring conditions, medical history.